Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 is in your system PATH

 .
 Or you can specify the node command with its full path.
-You can find your node path by input which node
+You can find your node path by inputting which node

 or where node